Cam Rayner: Early life

 Rayner was born to mother Nicole, a primary school teacher, and father John, a boilermaker, and raised in Sydenham in Melbourne.
 The family were strong Essendon Football Club supporters and Cameron grew up idolising Matthew Lloyd.
 Rayner played junior football with the Hillside Football Club and Essendon Doutta Stars in the Essendon District Football League winning six club best and fairest awards.
 He made the under-12s Victorian squad, however was later dropped as he was considered too small a player.
 However he later went through a growth spurt and played for the Western Jets in the TAC Cup/Talent League.

+He attended Taylors Lakes Secondary College before moving to Penleigh and Essendon Grammar School on a football scholarship.

 Rayner was selected in the AFL Academy in 2017 and despite splitting his toe open was dominant with a three goal performance for Team Daniher in the 20th Anniversary match at the Melbourne Cricket Ground.
 He would back up this performance with a 3 goal game for Vic Metro at the AFL Under-18 Championships, earning him a spot in the Under-18 All-Australian team.

 He was drafted by Brisbane with the first overall selection in the 2017 national draft.